Safe harbor (law): European Union

 There is an example of a safe harbor decision in reference to the EU Data Protection Directive.
 The Directive sets comparatively strict privacy protections for EU citizens.
 It prohibits European firms from transferring personal data to overseas jurisdictions with weaker privacy laws.
 Five years later, a decision created exceptions where foreign recipients of the data voluntarily agreed to meet EU standards under the International Safe Harbor Privacy Principles.
 In October 2015, following a court decision by the Court of Justice of the European Union, the safe harbor agreement between the EU and US was declared invalid on the grounds that the US was not supplying an equally adequate level of protection against surveillance for data being transferred there.

+Australia

+Safe harbor legislation passed in September 2017, protect company directors from personal liability for insolvent trading if they take action likely to lead to a better outcome for the company and its creditors.

 India

-Safe harbour rules are part of the taxation laws in India under which multinational companies declaring certain minimum operational profits will not be subject to rigorous transfer pricing audits.
-The rules were issued in June 2017 amending the earlier notification from 2013.
-The current safe harbour rules lower the minimum operation profits declared by software development and ITeS companies, to avoid an audit, to 17-18% depending on the previous year's turnover.
-For KPO companies, safe harbour rates are set at 18-24%.
-These rates are effective for the Assessment Years 2017–18 to 2019–20.
+In the context of The Income-tax Act, 1961, safe harbor rules refer to the determination of income deemed to accrue or arise in India under section 9(1)(i) of the Act, and the calculation of arm's length price under section 92C and 92CA of the Act.
+These rules provide guidelines under which tax authorities shall accept the transfer price or income declared by the assessee, on a presumptive tax basis.
+Multinational companies having international transactions with their group companies, declaring certain minimum operational profits, are not made subject to rigorous transfer pricing audits.

+In the context of Information Technology Act, 2000, a safe harbor provision may refer to section 79 of the Act, that exempts online platforms from any legal liability for third-party content generated by its users and hosted by the platform, subject to several conditions.